-- 1. The services are used in the treatment of communication and impairment or swallowing disorders resulting from illness, injury, surgery, or congenital abnormality; and

-Based on a plan of care, the therapy sessions achieve a specific diagnosis-related goal for an individual who - Based on a plan of care, the therapy sessions achieve a specific diagnosis-related goal for an individual who has a reasonable expectation of achieving measurable significant functional improvement in a reasonable and predictable period of time [i.e., Medical Necessity continues until progress is no longer being made (each three to six month period) or the individual has attained the previous level of competency]; and - 2.
-The therapy sessions provide specific, effective, and reasonable treatment for the individual's diagnosis and physical condition; and - 3.
-The services are delivered by a qualified provider of speech therapy services; and - 4.
+- 1. The services are used in the treatment of communication and impairment or swallowing disorders resulting from illness, injury, surgery, or congenital abnormality; and - 2.
+Based on a plan of care, the therapy sessions achieve a specific diagnosis-related goal for an individual who has a reasonable expectation of achieving measurable significant functional improvement in a reasonable and predictable period of time [i.e. Medical Necessity continues until progress is no longer being made (each three to six month period) or the individual has attained the previous level of competency]; and - 3.
+The therapy sessions provide specific, effective, and reasonable treatment for the individual's diagnosis and physical condition; and - 4.
+The services are delivered by a qualified provider of speech therapy services; and - 5.
 The services require the judgment, knowledge, and skills of a qualified provider of speech-language pathology services due to the complexity and sophistication of the therapy and the medical condition of the individual.

 Speech therapy also covers Medically Necessary habilitative services that are intended to maintain, develop or improve skills which have not (but normally would have) developed or which are at risk of being lost as a result of illness, injury, loss of a body part, or congenital abnormality.
-Habilitative speech-language pathology services are

-Medically Necessary when ALL of the following criteria are met:
+Habilitative speech-language pathology services are Medically Necessary when ALL of the following criteria are met: